rwb/ccjs710ldv/README.md

 ##### Q6 Solution:

-* Start by reading in the dataset and doing the recode on the treatment variable:
+* Q6: Calculate the classical treatment effect (using the binary treatment variable) separately for each level of the aggravating circumstances variable using the logistic regression model.
+For each treatment effect, test the null hypothesis that the treatment effect is equal to zero using a 98% confidence interval (2-tailed).

 ```R
 # read the dataset